 | European roaming | Zero configuration in the EU | Very expensive outside the EU (Serbia, Bosnia...) |

-For a multi-country trip, buying a local SIM at each border is a huge waste of time, and roaming outside the EU is the most expensive option of all.
-If you're still weighing between eSIM and traditional roaming, we compare them in depth in eSIM vs. roaming.
-And if your route extends further east, you might be interested in adding an eSIM for Turkey.
+For a multi-country route, buying a local SIM at each border is a huge waste of time, and roaming outside the EU is the most expensive option of all.
+If you're still weighing eSIM vs. traditional roaming, we compare them in depth in eSIM vs. roaming.
+And if you're debating between an eSIM and a physical SIM purchased on the ground, we compare them in depth in international chip vs. eSIM.

 Frequently asked questions